Zulelee/drchintandave/README.md

 ## Setup Instructions

-1. Create a Vercel Blob store in your Vercel dashboard
+1. **Create a Vercel Blob store** in your Vercel dashboard
-2. Get your `BLOB_READ_WRITE_TOKEN` from the Vercel dashboard
+2. **Get your `BLOB_READ_WRITE_TOKEN`** from the Vercel dashboard
-3. Add the environment variables to your `.env.local` file
+3. **Add the environment variables** to your `.env.local` file
-4. Restart your development server
+4. **Restart your development server**

+## Vercel Blob Integration

+This project uses the official `@payloadcms/storage-vercel-blob` plugin for seamless integration with Vercel Blob storage.
+The plugin automatically:

+- Handles file uploads to Vercel Blob
+- Manages file URLs and metadata
+- Supports client-side uploads (bypasses 4.5MB limit)
+- Adds random suffixes to prevent filename conflicts
+- Disables local storage automatically

 ## Features

-- Payload CMS with Vercel Blob integration for image storage
+- Payload CMS with official Vercel Blob integration
 - Next.js with App Router
 - TypeScript
 - Tailwind CSS